analysis-tools-dev/static-analysis/README.md

 - [flakeheaven](https://pypi.org/project/flakeheaven/) — flakeheaven is a python linter built around flake8 to enable inheritable and complex toml configuration.

-- [InspectorTiger](https://github.com/thg-consulting/it) :warning: — IT, Inspector Tiger, is a modern python code review tool / framework.
+- [InspectorTiger](https://github.com/thg-consulting/it) — IT, Inspector Tiger, is a modern python code review tool / framework.
 It comes with bunch of pre-defined handlers which warns you about improvements and possible bugs.
 Beside these handlers, you can write your own or use community ones.

 - [jedi](https://jedi.readthedocs.io/en/latest) — Autocompletion/static analysis library for Python.